There are lots of food options at Christ's:

 "Upper hall is always a great way to meet friends spontaneously and to socialise with different people over each meal.
 It really helps to bring together the college community, as you get to know everyone."

-You pay for the food by swiping your university card at the till, then you are charged on your next College bill.
+You pay for the food by swiping your university card at the till, then you are charged on your next College bill (you get these each term).

 Buttery (First Court)

-The College Buttery is open throughout the day and you can buy other snacks such as sandwiches, paninis, crisps, fruit, nuts, chocolate bars, flapjacks, and cakes as well as soft drinks, Costa coffee, tea, hot chocolate etc.
+The College Buttery is open throughout the day and you can buy other snacks such as sandwiches, paninis, crisps, fruit, nuts, chocolate bars, flapjacks, pastries and cakes as well as soft drinks, Costa coffee, tea, hot chocolate, milkshakes etc.

 The Costa Coffee comes with a student discount of 20%, so it's cheaper to use the Buttery than cafes in town.
 There's lots of comfy sofas too, and student societies often use the Buttery for meetings during the day.